aws-observability/observability-best-practices/docs/en/guides/serverless/oss/lambda-based-observability-adot.md

 * Auto-instrumentation Lambda function using ADOT Lambda Layer
 * Custom configuration support for ADOT Collector
 * Integration with Amazon Managed Service for Prometheus (AMP)
-* Pros and Cons of using ADOT Lambda Layer
+* Pros and cons of using ADOT Lambda Layer
-* Managing Cold Starts for Lambda functions
+* Managing cold start latency when using ADOT

 ## **Introduction to AWS Distro for OpenTelemetry (ADOT)**

 [AWS Distro for OpenTelemetry (ADOT)](https://aws-otel.github.io/docs/introduction) is a secure, production-ready, AWS-supported distribution of the Cloud Native Computing Foundation (CNCF) [OpenTelemetry (OTel)](https://opentelemetry.io/) project.
 Using ADOT you can instrument your applications just once and send correlated metrics and traces to multiple monitoring solutions.
 ADOT Lambda Layer collector components, such as Receivers, Exporters, and Extensions supports integration with Amazon CloudWatch, Amazon Elastic Service, Amazon Managed Service for Prometheus, AWS X-Ray, and others.
 Find the complete list [here](https://github.com/aws-observability/aws-otel-lambda).
-It also supports integrations with [partner solutions](https://aws.amazon.com/otel/partners).
+ADOT also support integrations with [partner solutions](https://aws.amazon.com/otel/partners).

-With AWS's fully managed [OpenTelemetry Lambda Layers](https://aws-otel.github.io/docs/getting-started/lambda), you can easily instrument, generate, collect, and export telemetry data (metrics, and traces) of AWS Lambda function.
+With AWS's fully managed [OpenTelemetry Lambda Layer](https://aws-otel.github.io/docs/getting-started/lambda), you can easily instrument, generate, collect, and export telemetry data (metrics, and traces) of AWS Lambda function.
 With ADOT Lambda layer, you can instrument your Lambda functions just once and then send traces to [AWS X-Ray](https://aws.amazon.com/xray), as well as partner solutions.

-AWS's managed [OpenTelemetry Lambda Layers](https://aws-otel.github.io/docs/getting-started/lambda) utilizes [OpenTelemetry Lambda](https://github.com/open-telemetry/opentelemetry-lambda)  to export telemetry data asynchronously from AWS Lambda.
+AWS's managed [OpenTelemetry Lambda Layer](https://aws-otel.github.io/docs/getting-started/lambda) utilizes [OpenTelemetry Lambda Layer](https://github.com/open-telemetry/opentelemetry-lambda)  to export telemetry data asynchronously from AWS Lambda.
 It provides plug-and-play user experience by wrapping an AWS Lambda function, and by packaging the OpenTelemetry runtime specific SDK, trimmed down version of ADOT collector together with an out-of-the-box configuration for auto-instrumenting AWS Lambda functions.

-ADOT Lambda layer supports both auto-instrumentation (for Python, NodeJS, and Java) as well as custom instrumentation for any specific set of libraries and SDKs.
-With auto-instrumentation, by default, the Lambda layer is configured to export traces to AWS X-Ray.
+ADOT Lambda Layer supports both auto-instrumentation (for Python, NodeJS, and Java) as well as custom instrumentation for any specific set of libraries and SDKs.
+With auto-instrumentation, by default, the Lambda Layer is configured to export traces to AWS X-Ray.
 Make sure your Lambda role has the required AWS X-Ray permissions.
 For more on AWS X-Ray permissions for AWS Lambda, see the [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html#services-xray-permissions).
 For custom instrumentation, you will need to include the corresponding library instrumentation from the respective [OpenTelemetry runtime instrumentation repository](https://github.com/open-telemetry) and modify your code to initialize it in your function.

-## **Auto-instrumentation using ADOT Lambda layer with AWS Lambda**
+## **Auto-instrumentation using ADOT Lambda Layer with AWS Lambda**

 You can easily enable auto-instrumentation of Lambda function using ADOT Lambda Layer without any code changes.
 Let’s take an example of adding ADOT Lambda layer to your existing Java based Lambda function and view execution logs and traces in CloudWatch.

 1. Choose the ARN of the Lambda Layer based on the `runtime`, `region` and the `arch type` as per the [documentation](https://aws-otel.github.io/docs/getting-started/lambda).
-Make sure you use the layer in the same region as your Lambda function.
-For example, lambda Layer for java auto-instrumentation would be `arn:aws:lambda:us-east-1:901920570463:layer:aws-otel-java-agent-x86_64-ver-1-28-1:1`
+Make sure you use the Lambda Layer in the same region as your Lambda function.
+For example, Lambda Layer for java auto-instrumentation would be `arn:aws:lambda:us-east-1:901920570463:layer:aws-otel-java-agent-x86_64-ver-1-28-1:1`
 2. Add Layer to your Lambda function either via Console of IaC of your choice.
     * With AWS Console, follow the [instructions](https://docs.aws.amazon.com/lambda/latest/dg/adding-layers.html) to add Layer to your Lambda function.
 Under Specify an ARN paste the layer ARN selected above.
     * With IaC option, SAM template for Lambda function would look like this: